British Alpine Hannibal Expedition: The expedition

-A few years later, a friend suggested testing this theory with an actual elephant.
+A few years later, a friend suggested testing this theory with an elephant.
 Hoyte wrote letters to the British consuls in Lyon, France, Geneva, Switzerland, and Turin, enquiring about the possibility of obtaining an elephant for the experiment, but without a serious expectation of success.
-However, the Turin Zoo had just acquired a female Asian elephant, Jumbo, who was trained as a circus animal.
+The Turin Zoo had just acquired a female Asian elephant, Jumbo, who was trained as a circus animal.
 The owner of the zoo volunteered Jumbo and became the first sponsor of the expedition.
-Hoyte put together a team of 8 people, including Richard Jolly as the expedition secretary and Colonel John Hickman, Lecturer (later Reader) in Veterinary Surgery at the University of Cambridge Veterinary School, who had gained experience with elephants during World War II in Burma.
+Hoyte put together a team of eight people, including Richard Jolly as the expedition secretary and Colonel John Hickman, Lecturer (later Reader) in Veterinary Surgery at the University of Cambridge Veterinary School, who had gained experience with elephants during World War II in Burma.
 The group obtained insurance for Jumbo from Lloyd's of London and further sponsorship from Life magazine, which later published a 7-page photo report.

 The expedition started in late July 1959 in Montmelian, France.
 It followed the valley of the Arc river and then ascended towards the Col de Clapier.
-However, the route up to the pass had become narrowed and dangerous due to rockfall.
-The group retreated down into the valley and crossed the Col du Mont Cenis, another pass suggested for Hannibal's route by none less than French emperor Napoleon.
-After 10 days of travel, the expedition successfully "invaded" Susa in Italy.
+The route up to the pass had become narrowed and dangerous due to rockfall.
+The group retreated down the valley and crossed the Col du Mont Cenis, another pass suggested for Hannibal's route by the emperor Napoleon.
+After ten days of travel, the expedition "invaded" Susa in Italy.